 *This can be applied to email marketing as well.

-CPI – Cost Per Impression
+5. CPI – Cost Per Impression

 This is similar to the marketing term “reach” but reach measures how many people see your content and impressions measure how many times your ad or content was displayed.

-Lead Generation/Lead Magnet/Lead Nurturing
+6. Lead Generation/Lead Magnet/Lead Nurturing

-CTR – Click Through Rate
+7. CTR – Click-Through Rate